 2.3.13 Medical Countermeasures

 Antivirals: Limited amounts of antiviral will be available for treatment and prophylaxis of a novel virus in a pandemic.
 State stockpiles will be available to priority groups for treatment and prophylaxis according to federal guidelines from the HHS.
 Treatment, containment, control and prevention strategies for pandemic influenza are most effective when antivirals for treatment and pre- and post-exposure prophylaxis are included with other non-pharmaceutical interventions.

+Convalescent plasma treatments: Plasma is the liquid part of blood.
+Convalescent plasma means plasma that comes from people who have recovered from an infection, like the coronavirus that causes COVID-19.
+This plasma may contain antibodies against the virus.

 Vaccines: When the pandemic occurs, vaccine will not be available or will be in short supply and will be allocated on a priority basis following federal guidelines from the Department of Health and Human Services.
 Vaccine will be available for pandemic influenza prophylaxis approximately six to eight months after the pandemic begins.
 The total vaccine supply will be under the control of the federal government.
 With the emergence of a novel influenza virus strain, all persons identified for vaccination will likely need two doses of vaccine to achieve optimal antibody response.